389ds/389ds.github.io/docs/389ds/design/cli-guide.md

 For example, during an ldif export, there shouldn't be 10 options, and you need to provide 3 of them to get what you want.
 The *defaults should be correct* and the remaining options should be considered if they provide value at all.

+Another good example is password schemes - we should not even offer plaintext/md5/sha1 as a CLI option, even though the server can support it.
+This constraint makes the users choices limited, but safer.

 ### CLI Examples (good and bad)